Gopiandcode/experiments-with-verification-ocaml/Readme.md

-# Experiments with verifying OCaml code
+# Verifying OCaml Code with CFML

 This project consists of a series of experiments of verifying OCaml code in Coq.

 Once you have installed the requirements, build the programs and their proofs with dune:
 ```